- Cass School District 63

 -

 Since the successful November 2022 referendum, our school district has been moving forward with our plans to address essential safety, security and HVAC needs in our schools.
 The election results show the trust our community places in our school district, and we will show our community that they made a wise decision.
-In November 2023 we held a groundbreaking ceremony on the geothermal phase of the project, and in May 2024 the interior part of the HVAC construction began.
-Here are pictures of the progress to date.
-Following is more information, and questions are welcome by contacting Superintendent Mark Cross at mcross@cassd63.org or 331-481-4004.
+In November 2023 we held a groundbreaking ceremony on the geothermal phase of the project.
+Phase I was completed in 2024, Phase II in 2025, and plans are currently underway for Phase III in 2026.
+More information is included below.
+Questions are welcome by contacting Superintendent Mark Cross at mcross@cassd63.org or 331-481-4004.

 -